 The Parish also has a Development Fund, which helps provide funding for major developments or renovations in the Parish.
 One recent example of this fund in action has been through the construction of the Parish Centre.
 You can appreciate the value of this investment by clicking here.
-For the future, the Parish has embryonic plans to redecorate the church and improve the lighting in the nave, for which we may be seeking funding support.
+For the future, the Parish has plans to enhance the church through repairs to damp walls, improvements to the Sanctuary and lighting for which we may be seeking financial support.
 To do this you need to complete a Gift Aid Declaration (see below).

 If you are a UK taxpayer, for any of these options, you can take part in the diocesan Gift Aid scheme.
 This allows the Parish, at no cost to you, to make recoveries from HMRC (currently 25% for basic taxpayers) of any donations you make.